byZoko/DDos-tool-/README.md

 Threads: 800

 and wait the attack has started  GG

+no me hago responsable de lo que hagan con ella!!